JeffJetton/atari-examples/bbones/bbones1.md

 By updating our origin to `$FFFC` in the code, we're telling the compiler that the next byte it "assembles" for us should live at that address location.
 Remember that it knows where the *first* instruction was supposed to live (due to the first `org` we used), and it has been quietly keeping track of the locations of every byte it has assembled since then.
 This second `org` will cause it to generate as many new bytes as it needs to (all with value of zero) so that the *next* bytes start where we tell it at `$FFFC`.
 Thus, we ensure that the reset address we specify winds up exactly where it should be.

-The `.word` code is not a microprocessor instruction, but rather a directive to the compiler to just write the following word (two-byte value) to the assembled binary file "as is".
+The `.word` code is not a microprocessor instruction, but rather a directive to the assembler to just write the following word (two-byte value) to the assembled binary file "as is".
 You can also specify single bytes with the (you guessed it!) `.byte` directive.

 > **Fun Fact:** We could, in fact, write any of the actual microprocessor instructions in a similar fashion if we knew the machine code byte values that the operations corresponded to.
-Instead of `jmp`, we could type `.byte $4C` and get the same compiled program.
+Instead of `jmp`, we could type `.byte $4C` and get an identical binary file.
 It sort of defeats the main purpose of using an assembler, but it's possible!

 The last two bytes, at `$FFFE` and `$FFFF`, combine to form another target address.
 This tells the chip where it should jump to in the case of an event known as an *interrupt*.
 An interrupt is usually some external bit of hardware tapping the processor on the shoulder and literally “interrupting” the execution of whatever program code that happens to be running at that time.
 Normally, the chip would respond by jumping to this special interrupt address, where it would presumably find instructions on how to respond to the interruption.